 - All nodes in a failover cluster must be of the same platform, either 32-bit or 64-bit, and must run the same operating system edition and version.
 Also, 64-bit SQL Server editions must be installed on 64-bit hardware running the 64-bit versions of Windows operating systems.
 There is no WOW64 support for failover clustering in this release.

 Specify multiple IP addresses for each failover cluster instance.
-You can specify mutiple IP addresses for each subnet.
-If the mutiple IP addresses are on the same subnet, SQL Server Setup sets the dependency to AND.
+You can specify multiple IP addresses for each subnet.
+If the multiple IP addresses are on the same subnet, SQL Server Setup sets the dependency to AND.
 If you are clustering nodes across multiple subnets, SQL Server Setup sets the dependency to OR.

 SQL Server failover cluster instance (FCI) requires the cluster nodes to be domain joined.
 The following configurations are not supported:

 - SQL FCI on Domain + Workgroup Clusters.

 Option 1: Integrated installation with Add Node

 SQL Server integrated failover cluster installation consists of two steps: